RandomSoup/sack/readme.md

 2. The current scope has access to the scope above it, which has access to the scope above it, etc...
 3. Calling a function makes a new scope with nothing but the global scope above it.
 4. Functions can only access arguments or global vars that are defined before them.

+There are also some rules for defining functions and variables:
+1. Functions and variables can not be defined with the name of a builtin function.
+2. Functions can not be defined if an existing variable has that name, or if a function with the same number of args exists.
+3. Variables can not be defined if a function with the same name exists.

 Following these rules, the following should print four:
 ```